When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How much do Craigslist leads cost?

-Posting in the services section of Craigslist is typically free or low-cost, depending on the location and category.
-Most of the categories I’ve seen charge around $5 per lead.
+Posting in the services section of Craigslist is typically free or cheap, depending on the location and category.
+Most of the categories I’ve seen charge around $5 per listing.

 What works best on Craigslist

-• Be cautious: Craigslist can attract spam, so you might spend a lot of time sorting through to find legit leads.
+- Be cautious: Craigslist can attract spam, so you might spend a lot of time sorting through to find projects that are legitimate.

 Amazon Home Services

-Amazon Home Services connects customers with local service providers for various tasks.
-As with many websites for contractor leads, Amazon has found a way to capitalize on their brand awareness and solutions-focused customer base by offering to connect them with home improvement contractors.
+Amazon Home Services connects Amazon’s users with local service providers for various tasks.
+As with many websites for contractor leads, Amazon has found a way to capitalize on their brand awareness and solutions-focused customer base by offering to connect them with providers.

 As the name implies, Amazon Home Services is pretty much only for home service contractors.